-Liz and I attended our first Mega Event a couple years ago, GeoWoodstock X in Sellersburg, IN.
-We had attended several local events in Atlanta, but were ready to expand our geocaching network (and throw in a road trip adventure).
+Liz and I attended our first Mega Event a couple of years ago, GeoWoodstock X in Sellersburg, IN.
+We had attended several local events in Atlanta but were ready to expand our geocaching network (and throw in a road trip adventure).
 So we packed up the car with our camping gear and made the journey to Sellersburg, IN (just north of Louisville, KY).
 After researching the past history of the GeoWoodstock events from all over the country, we knew this was going to be a huge event!
 We didn’t know what we were getting ourselves into, but after the event weekend was over, we were so glad that we decided to leap in with both feet.

 What to Expect from a Geocaching Mega Event

-Attending a geocaching mega event gives you the opportunity to meet other cachers from all over the world.
-The geocaching community is grand and its growing, so trading stories is always fun.
+Attending a Geocaching Mega Event gives you the opportunity to meet other cachers from all over the world.
+The geocaching community is grand and it’s growing, so trading stories is always fun.
 It’s the one time that you know that you are not the only cacher around, and you can talk freely about your experiences without having to back up and explain the basics (like when you try to explain it to a muggle).

 There are typically several events that lead up to the mega event on Saturday.
 These pre-events are meant so cachers have time to get to know each other.
 One example is the bingo ice-breaker game, where attendees need to search for other cachers with certain achievements to fill out the squares on their card.
 Once completed, cards are turned in for the first of many chances to win prizes during the weekend.
-Or you can grab your GPS and test our your your units accuracy.
-Our Garmin Oregon 650T was pretty close.
+Or you can grab your GPS and test our unit’s accuracy.
+Our Garmin Oregon was pretty close.

 During the Going Caching 2013 Mega Event, there was a name tag puzzle that encouraged attendees to interact so they could decipher a coded alphabet that they needed to solve other puzzles throughout the rest of the weekend!
-We’ve also seen buttons on nametags that you have to match with other buttons to win a prize, and trading cards that you collect from attendees and match up in order to see a complete map on the back of all the cards.
-These are clever ideas to get people interact and make friends with other cachers.
+We’ve also seen buttons on nametags that you have to match with other buttons to win a prize and trading cards that you collect from attendees and match up in order to see a complete map on the back of all the cards.
+These are clever ideas to get people to interact and make friends with other cachers.

 Creative Geocaching Activities and Challenges